 Kazimierz along with Krakow Od Town was designated as one of the first ever UNESCO World Heritage sites.
 Kazimierz has developed into one of the coolest areas in the city with a bohemian vibe.

-Cinema fans may recognise much of Kazimierz.
-This is where much of the classic movie Schindler’s List was filmed.
+Kazimierz is where much of the classic movie Schindler’s List was filmed.
 Although the real life events took place in another district, the old synagogues and Jewish cultural hubs made a perfect backdrop for the movie.

 Around a 20 minute walk from the Old Town, you will be staying comfortably close to the top attractions of the city.
 Keep your eyes peeled when walking around the area.
 You are sure to spot some of the incredible street art decorating various buildings.